 - Keep loud talking and yelling to a minimum.
 Instead, enjoy the peaceful atmosphere, sounds of birds, and the beauty of being outside in a majestic place.

 - Pass single file when encountering other hikers.
 Greet them and keep your dogs and kids under control.

-- Bring your camera in a padded case with a strap that will let you hang it from one shoulder, across your chest, to your other hip.
+- Bring your camera in a padded case with a strap that will let you hang it from one shoulder and across your chest.
 I never go hiking without mine.
 I also bought an extra battery, which I use all the time, and a larger picture card.

 - Take care of sanitary needs before you go down.
 There are no facilities on the trails.
 Look near the entrance, behind the Nature Center, for the small buildings housing pit toilets.

 Location of the Devils' Punchbowl